jdonszelmann/rustc-dev-guide/src/solve/invariants.md

 If a trait goal holds with an empty environment, there should be a unique `impl`, either user-defined or builtin, which is used to prove that goal.
 This is necessary to select a unique method.
-It

 We do however break this invariant in few cases, some of which are due to bugs, some by design: